 By implementing an employee satisfaction survey, you can truly get to know the ambitions and motivations of your organisation’s employees.
 In addition, having employees fill out these surveys on a regular basis over time will allow you to identify and monitor any upward or downward swings in overall employee satisfaction in a quick, precise manner.

 Another consideration to take into account when measuring satisfaction is the method through which your employees will access the survey.
-Traditionally, this kind of data collection could only have been done using pen and paper—but in 2020, that’s a lengthy, outdated process that yields limited data and can be subject to human error.
-In comparison, modern LMS solutionsoffer a range of benefitsincluding remote access to surveys, easy comparison of past and present staff survey trends, in-built data analysis and tracking, and much more.
+Traditionally, this kind of data collection could only have been done using pen and paper—but today, that’s a lengthy, outdated process that yields limited data and can be subject to human error.
+In comparison, modern LMS solutions offer a range of benefits including remote access to surveys, easy comparison of past and present staff survey trends, in-built data analysis and tracking, and capability assessments.

-Generally speaking, however, there are three main facets of the employee experience that need to be included for any employee satisfaction survey to be a worthwhile endeavour: workplace culture, management, and the job itself.
+Generally speaking, there are three core facets of the employee experience that need to be included for any employee satisfaction survey to be a worthwhile endeavour.

 Incorporating questions such as “Do you feel valued at work?” and “How often do you receive recognition from your manager?” can really help with understanding an employee’s attitude towards existing management.
 If they’re receiving the right level of guidance and support from their bosses, employees will tend to be more satisfied and productive in their role.

 It may be obvious, but tailoring an employee satisfaction survey to ask about their attitudes towards their own jobs are essential for gaining an understanding of their happiness levels.
 Seek to understand how your employees feel in their current position, as well as their future intentions, as this will provide a clearer picture of whether or not your organisation is likely to retain staff in the long term.